leaflabs/libmaple/docs/source/maple-quickstart.rst

 Upload that program!
 --------------------

-Now it's (finally!) time to plug in your Maple.
-Use a mini-b cable, making sure that the power source jumper is on the USB header first.
-We ship Maples with the power source jumper configured that way, so you shouldn't have to do anything.
-For reference, it should look like
+Now it's time to plug in your Maple.
+Use a Mini-B cable, making sure that the :ref:`power source jumper <hardware-maple-powering>` is on the USB header first.
+We ship the Maple with the power source jumper configured that way, so you shouldn't have to do anything.
+For reference, it should look like this (don't worry if a jumper is hanging half off of the CHRG header):
-this:

 .. image:: /_static/img/plugged-in-maple.png
    :align: center